python/cpython/Doc/library/email.generator.rst

 .. class:: Generator(outfp, mangle_from_=True, maxheaderlen=78)

-   The constructor for the :class:`Generator` class takes a file-like object called *outfp* for an argument.  *outfp* must support the :meth:`write` method and be usable as the output file for the :func:`print` function.
+   The constructor for the :class:`Generator` class takes a :term:`file-like object` called *outfp* for an argument.  *outfp* must support the :meth:`write` method and be usable as the output file for the :func:`print` function.

    Optional *mangle_from_* is a flag that, when ``True``, puts a ``>`` character in front of any line in the body that starts exactly as ``From``, i.e. ``From``